“There are two types of homes in Arizona…those with termites and those that are gonna get termites!”

-At least 17 species of termites call Arizona home.
+At least 17 species call Arizona home.
 Some “experts” claim Arizona has at least 25 different types reported statewide.
 Regardless of the number your home can be invaded from underground, above ground, via flight or importation by Arizona termites.
 Not all termites are the same, nor will they be a threat to your home.
 Termites come in all sizes, shapes and colors and have different habits.
 It takes an experienced exterminator to detect Arizona termites.

 Everyday 1000s of unsuspecting homeowners come under attack.
 If you own a home in Arizona chances are you will have to deal with one or more species.

 The most common Arizona species is the Gnathamitermes, or Desert Termite.
 The Spanish name is Termitos.
 While capable of invading homes and causing structural damage they are primarily seen outside on wood fences, tree trunks or wood left on the ground, constructing distinctive sheets of mud on or around their food source.
 Phoenix area homeowners with wood fences will see periodic infestations shortly after heavy rain when outside temperatures are above 80 degrees.
 Thick mud tubes constructed up from the soil are often seen in crawl spaces.
 Most of the damage caused is cosmetic.